stefanwiebe/stefanwiebe.github.io/bio.markdown

 <img src="{{ my_page.url }}/assets/headshot3.jpg" style="padding:20px;" align="left" />

-Stefan Wiebe is an audio engineer and trombone player, currently in his senior year studying at the Jacobs School of Music at Indiana University in the studio of Carl Lenthe, pursuing a double degree in audio and performance, also minoring in mathematics and informatics.
-He is originally from Lancaster, Pennsylvania.
-Stefan has recorded many different ensembles at IU and independently, and he is currently working towards releasing two solo CDs for Denson Paul Pollard, trombonist in the Metropolitan Opera Orchestra and professor at the IU.
+Stefan Wiebe is an audio engineer and trombone player, originally from and currently living in Lancaster, Pennsylvania.
+He graduated in May 2020 from the Jacobs School of Music at Indiana University with a double degree in audio engineering and trombone performance, studying with Carl Lenthe, and also minoring in mathematics and informatics.
+Stefan has recorded many different ensembles at IU and independently, and he is currently working towards releasing two solo CDs for Denson Paul Pollard, trombonist in the Metropolitan Opera Orchestra and professor at the Jacobs School.

 Performing at IU, Stefan has had the opportunity to perform with the Philharmonic, Concert,